 - Identify key information you want to use.
 Similarly, creating a list of key facts and quotes before you start writing will let you plug that information into your paper without having to stop to go back and reread the articles you researched in the library.

 - Develop your thesis statement.
 Be sure that you have a strong thesis statement that explains what your essay will demonstrate or prove.
 Your thesis should be specific and ought to give your reader enough information that the reader will know exactly what the paper will cover and in what order.
 If a reader only reads the thesis, they should understand what the whole paper was about.

 - Create an outline.
-Before you write your paper, outline the major parts and which facts and references will appear in each paragraph.
+Before you write your paper, essay outline the major parts and which facts and references will appear in each paragraph.
 This will help you to stay on track and to make sure that you don’t waste time writing digressions that would just have to be cut out later.